YugantGotmare/HealthBuddy/README.md

 - Enter the symptoms you are experiencing into the input field on the homepage.
 - Click on the "Predict" button.
 - The system will display the predicted disease along with relevant information and health advice.
+- Chatbot, if you have any queries regarding any health problem

 ## License
 This project is licensed under the [MIT License](LICENSE).